All Victorian businesses and trustees must lodge unclaimed money annually.

 Unclaimed money is any amount of $20 or more that is legally payable to an owner but has remained unpaid for 12 months or more as at 1 March of the current year.

 Money is not considered to be unclaimed if a business knows, or has reason to believe, that the owner wishes the business to continue holding it.
 This includes amounts held on trust.

 A business is not required to pay an amount of unclaimed money to us if the amount legally payable to an owner is less than $20.
 However, a business can elect to aggregate those amounts and pay them to us, as long as each of the amounts is legally payable to the same owner and has remained unpaid for 12 months or more as at 1 March of the current year.

 If reasonable expenses are to be deducted from an amount which results in the net amount falling under $20, then the amount is not required to be lodged with us.

 Create a register by 31 March each year

 Businesses have a number of responsibilities in relation to unclaimed money.
 By 31 March of each year, a business with unclaimed money must:

-- Create a register of all unclaimed money, and
+- Create a register of all unclaimed money.

-- Enter details of all amounts of unclaimed money held at 1 March into this register
+- Enter details into this register of all amounts of unclaimed money held at 1 March.

 - Name of owner